 12. Non-Biodegradable Products

 Aside from glossy paper, you also don’t want to add glass, plastic, aluminum foil, or metal into your compost pile.
 The reason?
 They’ll never degrade!
-The purpose of a compost is to add degradable items.
+The purpose of compost is to add degradable items.

 13. Coal Ash

-It’s fine to add ashes from your woodpile, but coal ashes are a different story.
+It’s fine to add ashes from your woodpile, but composting coal ashes are a different story.
 Coal ashes contain extremely high levels of sulfur and iron that could kill your plants.

 Rice isn’t suitable for your compost heap.
 It will attract pests, but rice also provides a lovely, fertile ground for bacteria that could harm the beneficial nutrients.